portsoc/blur-worker/README.md

   - we pass all parameters to the worker
   - the worker sends the result when done
   - what happens to new blur messages sent while the worker is working?
+* `3-blur-progress` – add progress bar
+  - the worker reports the fraction done with every scan line
+  - which means we need to have _message types_ and callbacks

 ## todo